Synternet/syntropy-devops-integrations/ha-and-nat-mixed-1/README.md

 ```
 ansible-galaxy collection install git@github.com:SyntropyNet/syntropy-ansible-collection.git
 ```
-Then you have to navigate to local ansible directory and install Python dependencies:
+Then you have to navigate to the local ansible directory and install Python dependencies:
 ```
 pip3 install -r requirements.txt
 ```